Ventilator: Open-source ventilators

 An open-source ventilator is a disaster-situation ventilator made using a freely-licensed design, and ideally, freely-available components and parts.
 Designs, components, and parts may be anywhere from completely reverse-engineered to completely new creations, components may be adaptations of various inexpensive existing products, and special hard-to-find and/or expensive parts may be 3D printed instead of sourced.

 During the 2019–2020 COVID-19 pandemic, various kinds of ventilators have been considered.
 Deaths caused by COVID-19 have occurred when the most severely infected experience acute respiratory distress syndrome, a widespread inflammation in the lungs that impairs the lungs' ability to absorb oxygen and expel carbon dioxide.
 These patients require a capable ventilator to continue breathing.

-Among ventilators that might be brought into the COVID-19 fight, there have been many concerns.
+Among ventilators that might be brought into use for treating people with COVID-19, there have been many concerns.
 These include current availability, the challenge of making more and lower cost ventilators, effectiveness, functional design, safety, portability, suitability for infants, assignment to treat other illnesses, and operator training.
 Deploying the best possible mix of ventilators can save the most lives.

 Although not formally open-sourced, the Ventec V+ Pro ventilator was developed in April 2020 as a shared effort between Ventec Life Systems and General Motors, to provide a rapid supply of 30,000 ventilators capable of treating COVID-19 patients.

 A major worldwide design effort began during the 2019-2020 coronavirus pandemic after a Hackaday project was started, in order to respond to expected ventilator shortages causing higher mortality rate among severe patients.

 On March 20, 2020, the Irish Health Service began reviewing designs.
 A prototype is being designed and tested in Colombia.